The Crimson Pirate: Plot

-Late in the 18th century, Caribbean pirate Captain Vallo (Burt Lancaster) and his crew capture a frigate of the King's navy.
-The ship is carrying Baron Gruda, a special envoy of the King on his way to the island of Cobra to crush a rebellion led by a man known as El Libre.
-Baron Gruda and Vallo come to an agreement: Vallo will release the Baron and his crew, but keep the frigate.
-In return, they will capture El Libre and bring him to the Baron for a sizable reward.
+Late in the 18th century, Caribbean pirate Captain Vallo and his crew capture a frigate of the king's navy.
+The ship is carrying Baron Gruda, the king's special envoy heading to the island of Cobra to crush a rebellion led by a man known as El Libre.
+Baron Gruda and Vallo strike an agreement: Vallo will release the baron and his crew but keep the frigate.
+In return, they will capture El Libre and bring him to the baron for a sizable reward.

-Vallo and his crew sail to Cobra, where the captain and his lieutenant, Ojo, go ashore and meet with the island's rebels, led by Pablo Murphy and El Libre's daughter Consuelo.
-Vallo and Ojo learn that El Libre has been captured and is in prison on the island of San Pero.
-After sailing to San Pero, Vallo impersonates the Baron and orders the prisoners released into his custody.
+Vallo and his crew sail to Cobra, where the captain and his lieutenant Ojo meet the island's rebels, led by Pablo Murphy and El Libre's daughter Consuelo.
+Vallo and Ojo learn that El Libre has been captured and is imprisoned on the island of San Pero.
+After sailing to San Pero, Vallo impersonates the baron and orders the prisoners released into his custody.

-Consuelo is distraught to hear that Vallo intends on selling her, El Libre, and the professor to Baron Gruda.
-Consuelo now begs Vallo to come with them, but he refuses.
-Vallo's first mate, Humble Bellows, overhears this exchange, and turns against his captain for breaking his word.
-Vallo lets El Libre and Consuelo leave, but the King's guards are waiting, and El Libre is killed and Consuelo is captured.
+Consuelo is distraught to hear that Vallo intends on selling her, El Libre and the professor to Baron Gruda.
+Consuelo begs Vallo to accompany them, but he refuses.
+Vallo's first mate, Humble Bellows, overhears the conversation and turns against his captain for breaking his word.
+Vallo allows El Libre and Consuelo to leave, but the king's guards are waiting.
+El Libre is killed and Consuelo is captured.
 The pirates mutiny against Vallo, and Humble Bellows is elected their new captain.

 Baron Gruda takes the pirates prisoner and forces Consuelo to agree to marry the governor of Cobra.
 Vallo intends to rescue Consuelo, but the professor convinces him to first enlist the island's cooperation.
-In order to defeat the well trained and well armed troops on Cobra, the professor has the rebels build a variety of futuristic weapons, such as tanks, Gatling guns, flamethrowers, a hot air balloon, and a submarine.
+In order to defeat the well-trained and well-armed troops on Cobra, the professor instructs the rebels to build a variety of futuristic weapons, such as tanks, Gatling guns, flamethrowers, a hot-air balloon, and a submarine.
 On the day of the wedding, the people overthrow the governor and his guards.
-A massive land and sea battle ensues, ending with the pirate ship destroyed, the Navy ship captured, the Baron killed, and the lovers reunited.
-The film ends with Valla and Consuelo passionately kissing in the maintop as the pirates celebrate on the captured ship below.
+A massive land and sea battle ensues and the pirate ship is destroyed, the Navy ship is captured, the baron is killed, and Vallo and Consuelo are reunited, passionately kissing in the maintop as the pirates celebrate on the captured ship below.

 Production

-The original screenplay by Waldo Salt was rejected by the producers, fearing Salt's Communist ties.
-Christopher Lee, in his autobiography, claims that director Robert Siodmak changed the original screenplay:

-The script started life as serious, nay solemn, but Robert Siodmak, the director, with all the sure touch of real tension behind him in The Killers and The Spiral Staircase, took stock of the material in forty-eight hours and turned it into a comedy.
-It was like a Boy's Own Paper adventure, except that Eva Bartok was in it.